Over 30 Years of Dedicated Experience

 - Contact the police

-In Louisiana, the state applies a strict liability statute when it comes to dog bite injuries.
-This means that dog owners can be held liable for any injuries caused by their dogs, even if the animal had no history of aggression.
+The state applies a strict liability statute regarding dog bite injuries in Louisiana.
+This means that dog owners can be held liable for any injuries caused by their dogs, even if the animal has no history of aggression.
 Dog owners will no longer get a “free pass” for the dog’s first bite.

 Dog owners can be held liable for damages in the following examples: